 Seven men, each wielding a flaming bamboo stick, circled a giant paper balloon and worked quickly to fill it with hot air.
 A small band of people played clangy music and danced exuberantly as the 30-foot-high balloon slowly billowed out before it lifted off into the night sky.
 The men cheered, the music swelled, the crowd danced.

 The crowd ran for cover as sparks whizzed down onto the ground.
-As the balloon gained more altitude, its undercarriage began emitting a symphony of pyrotechnic prowess—red, blue, green and white explosions arched across the night sky as spectators watched on, pulling on blankets to protect their hair from wayward sparks.
+As the balloon gained more altitude, its undercarriage began emitting a symphony of pyrotechnics; red, blue, green, and white explosions arched across the night sky as spectators watched, pulling on blankets to protect their hair from wayward sparks.

 This amazing display was just one of hundreds during the week of the Tazaungdaing Festival of Lights in northeastern Myanmar’s Shan State.
 Held every year in November on the week of a full moon at the end of the rainy season, the festival attracts thousands to Taunggyi city.
-The beautiful—and dangerous—event is held next to fair grounds that feature hundreds of food stalls, games and local liquor promoters as well as a carnival that appears to be entirely powered by youngsters swinging on Ferris wheels or pushing pirate ships to create momentum.
-Last year, a balloon lift-off that went awry left two dead and injured 14.
+The beautiful—and dangerous—event is held next to fairgrounds that feature hundreds of food stalls, games, and local liquor promoters, as well as a carnival that appears to be entirely powered by youngsters swinging on Ferris wheels or pushing pirate ships to create momentum.
+Some years, balloon lift-off have gone awry and resulted in injuries and even deaths.

-Working months in advance to create these massive hot-air balloons, local teams also experiment with explosives to create the colorful fireworks that are attached to the balloon’s undercarriage.
-The experimentation is often ad hoc, done with few safety precautions, and can sometimes lead to fatalities.
-But the people making the balloons are rarely persuaded to leave the craft.
+Working months in advance to create these massive hot-air balloons, local teams also experiment with explosives to create the colorful fireworks that are attached to the balloons’ undercarriages.
+The experimentation is often ad hoc, done with few safety precautions, but the people making the balloons are rarely persuaded to leave the crafts.

 “I won’t ever want to stop doing it,” said 39-year-old Ko Moe, who is one of many “firemasters” in charge of creating and experimenting with the explosives.
 “If nothing really bad happens, I will continue to do it.
 I will continue to guide the younger people to learn the craft and pass it on.”